The Struggle is Real?

 Let me ask you a few questions.
 Have you ever worked yourself up, worrying over a problem you were sure was going to harm you or others?
 Planning and plotting to respond, so sure that a messy situation that required swift action was going to take place?
 One more question.
 Have you ever had the time come when this problem was going to erupt and you realize nothing is happening?
 The problem that was expected, didn’t show up after all.

 How much of our struggles do we bring onto ourselves by fantasizing problems that never show up?
 Or over-dramatizing something that could be a little struggle into a big one?
-Of course I cannot answer this question for you.
+Of course, I cannot answer this question for you.
 It is hard enough to answer this question for myself.

-Process to Lessen the Amount that We Struggle.
+The process to Lessen the Amount that We Struggle.

-Life of course brings about great amounts of pain.
+Life, of course, brings about great amounts of pain.
 For example, we can’t control that loved ones pass away.
 We also can’t control all sorts of other curveballs the world throws at us.
 Many problems are ones that cannot be ignored, and if we do they will haunt our consciousness until we deal with them.
 I repeat.
 The real problems that we don’t deal with will haunt us until we deal with them.
 And inevitably will only bring more struggle than would have taken place had we dealt with them in the first place.

 With all of the real problems life inevitably brings do you really want to waste all sorts of time and energy on those that aren’t even real?
 I know I don’t.